chrisjmckeown/BC_Class_Activities/Week 14/1.Intro-Sequelize/02-SequelizeQuestions/Unsolved/Sequelize_Instructions.md

 * Spend the next few minutes with your partner answering the following questions.
 You should be using the Sequelize Documentation (and whatever other references you find online).

   ```
   	- Answer: What is Sequelize?
+ORM

   	- Answer: What advantages does it offer?
+SQL agnostic

   	- Answer: How do I install it?
-How do I incorporate it into my app?
+How do I incorporate it into my app? npm

   	- Answer: What the heck is a Sequelize model?
-What role will it play?
+What role will it play? represents a sql table

   	- Answer: Let's say I have the below table in MySQL.